twonth/winning-at-windows/README.md

 ## Usability/Quality of life enhancements

-* [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher): restores functionality from Windows 10 that was removed in the "upgrade" to Windows 11 (and does much else besides).
-I like the clean-looking Alt-Tab replacement that the author built in as well as the taskbar weather widget.
+* [Microsoft PowerToys](https://github.com/microsoft/PowerToys): Microsoft's own collection of quality-of-life enhancements for Windows.
+Favorites of mine are Always on Top, Awake, Color Picker, FancyZones.
+I use Fluent Search (below) in place of PowerToys Run, and [XnShell](https://www.xnview.com/en/xnshell/) instead of Image Resizer.

 * [Fluent Search](https://www.fluentsearch.net/): Full featured search bar for Windows.
 The killer feature (for me) is the ability to find a file and drag and drop it from the search window into one of Windows' "open file" dialogue boxes.
 Huge timesaver.

+* [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher): restores functionality from Windows 10 that was removed in the "upgrade" to Windows 11 (and does much else besides).
+I like the clean-looking Alt-Tab replacement that the author built in as well as the taskbar weather widget.

 * [Everything](https://www.voidtools.com/) and [EverythingToolbar](https://github.com/stnkl/EverythingToolbar): Instant search by filename.
 I have had strange seeming search results with Fluent Search as it comes out of the box; Everything, without trying to be as clever, often gets me directly where I want to go, and it can be configured as the Fluent Search indexing engine.
 EverythingToolbar seamlessly integrates Everything into the Windows taskbar.